Mishalhaneef/teaminterval_machine_test/README.md

 on Search Option the data is fetching randomly, not as per the query, trying to fix that.

-Hero widget is not working too.
+Hero widget have a little issue, working on that.

 #### trying to fix those bugs , but due to time limit pushing this code to repo. will  find and fix those bug and will push the code.